sourcegraph/handbook/content/marketing/livestream.md

 - Speaker Name
 - Speaker Bio
 - Speaker Headshot
-- Livestram Link from Zoom or GotoWebinar
+- Livestream Link from Zoom or GotoWebinar
 - Audience

 Sourcegraph uses these web applications for running a livestream event: